saurabhbodke012/logParser/README.md

 Overview:

 This program Parse a file containing flow log data and maps each row to a tag based on a lookup table.
 The lookup table is defined as a csv file, and it has 3 columns, dstport,protocol,tag.
 The dstport and protocol combination decide what tag can be applied.The program generates an output file with:
-1.Count of matches for each tag.
+- Count of matches for each tag.
-2.Count of matches for each port/protocol combination.
+- Count of matches for each port/protocol combination.

 Assumptions: